gklyne/annalist/documents/view-field-types.md

 Button label used by `RepeatGroup` and `RepeatGroupRow` renderers.
 Otherwise, it is ignored.

 See also the section "Repeated field groups"

+### Entity type (`Field_entity_type`)

+Type (URI or CURIE) of entity to which field applies.

+This is used to restrict the fields that are offered when editing a view or list description (see also field `View_target_type` used in view descriptions).
+If in doubt, leave this field blank.

+Many, or even most, field descriptions are specific to a particular entity type, but some are generic.
+If this value is not specified, the corresponding field is offered as an option for any entity type, but if given then it is offered only when editing a view or list for the specified type.

+### Enum restriction (`Field_restrict`)

+Selection filter to restrict enumerated values that are candidate field values.

+This is provided mainly for internal use to implement the `Field_entity_type` feature.
+If in doubt, leave this field blank.

+The field value is a string expression that is used to filter candidates that are presented as members of an enumerated value.
+The selection filter syntax is defined by module `annalist.models.entityfimnder`, and is used for enumerated value fields and also for generating entity list displays (cf. `List_entity_selector` field used in `List_view`).

 ## Repeated field groups